THX: Mascot

-THX's mascot is a robot named Tex, created by John Lasseter, the ex-CEO of Pixar Animation Studios.
+THX's mascot is a robot named Tex.
 He first appeared in the original and extended Tex trailer (simply known as Tex 1 EX or Tex EX), which debuted in theaters with Independence Day on July 3, 1996, in which he fixes up the THX logo.
 A second trailer, Tex 2: Moo Can, in which he uses a moo can to perform the Deep Note, debuted in theaters on November 26, 1997, with Alien Resurrection.
 A later trailer featuring Tex titled Tex vs. the Robot, in which Tex and another robot named Bob try to place an orb into a socket in a spaceship, debuted on THX's YouTube channel on June 25, 2020, as a demo for the company's Spatial Audio technology.